linkedin/rest.li/docs/d2_quick_start.md

                   - **config/**
                       - **server.json**

-In this example we are creating an echo server to illustrate a real production server.
-The echo server always returns http status code 200 and prints to stdout when a request comes in.
+In this example, we are creating an echo server to illustrate a real production server.
+The echo server always returns HTTP status code 200 and prints to stdout when a request comes in.

-First we add our compile dependencies to the server’s build.gradle
+First, we add our compile dependencies to the server’s build.gradle:

     apply plugin: 'java'